AanshDevpura/Reversi/README.md

 # Reversi

 To play the game, run the `Reversi.py` file.
-You need to have pygame and pygame installed.
+You need to have pygame and numpy installed.

 The code allows you to play Reversi/Othello locally or against a MinMax bot.
 You can choose the depth and color for the bot.